Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Water rockets.md

 I even ask the tots questions.
 I push some air into the bottle and say, "What are these?"
 Bubbles.
 "What's in a bubble?"
 Air, relate to blowing a balloon, what is in a blow?
 Indeed what's air?

 These are just some of the themes I question on and there are plenty more so you shouldn't get bored.
-Remember, be a bastard hold that bottle 'til you've got some science into, or out of, them.
+Remember, hold that bottle 'til you've got some science into, or out of, them!

 ### Practicalities